Curtis Wilbur Conduct Flight Operations

-An MH-60R Sea Hawk helicopter from the “Battle Cats” of Helicopter Maritime Strike Squadron (HSM) 73 takes off during flight operations from the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the South China Sea, May 13, 2025.
+From left, Boatswain’s Mate 3rd Class Ariel Sirmon, from Pensacola, Florida, and Boatswain’s Mate Seaman Joshua Bagy, from Del City, Oklahoma, give the signal to an MH-60R Sea Hawk helicopter from the “Battle Cats” of Helicopter Maritime Strike Squadron (HSM) 73 to take off from the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) during flight operations in the South China Sea, May 15, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Mark Bergado)

 |Date Taken: